Skip to main content

 At the heart of the expansion is a three-story, mass timber classroom wing, setting a new standard for sustainable and student-centered learning environments.
 Connected by a striking “Spine”, which runs north to south, the project seamlessly links the classroom wing with the rest of the school.
 This spine, constructed entirely of mass timber, serves as both a functional and architectural centerpiece, reinforcing the school’s commitment to innovative, environmentally conscious design.

 A defining feature of the Spine is its V-shaped glulam columns, which create a bold and dynamic aesthetic while providing essential structural support.
-These columns, anchored with rod and clevis connections, suspend the second floor cross-laminated timber (CLT) deck, demonstrating both engineering precision and craftsmanship.
+These 86 exposed sloped columns, anchored with rod and clevis connections, suspend the second floor cross-laminated timber (CLT) deck, demonstrating both engineering precision and craftsmanship.
 Across the project, mass timber is used on an impressive scale, with over 300 CLT panels and 1,000 glulam beams integrated into the structure.

 By embracing mass timber at this scale, the project not only reduces its carbon footprint but also creates a warm, natural and inspiring environment for students and educators.
 As it welcomes the next generation, Asa Mercer stands as a beacon of innovation — a school built not just for today, but for the future of education in Seattle.